Managing for Social Impact and the Public Good

 - Develop and articulate a personal vision for integrating moral decision-making, social justice, citizenship and responsible management in their future professional lives

 This co-concentration requires 4 courses (representing at least 12 credits), 2 of which are required and 2 of which are electives.
 In accordance with the interdisciplinary nature of Managing for Social Impact and the Public Good, students in this co-concentration will select their 2 electives from a list of courses jointly approved by the Carroll School of Management and participating departments in the Morrissey College of Arts and Sciences.
-The MCAS elective courses taken for credit toward completing this co-concentration cannot be counted toward fulfilling other Boston College or MCAS course distribution requirements.
+The MCAS elective courses taken for credit toward completing this co-concentration cannot be counted toward fullfilling other concentration, minor, or core requirements.

 The following two Carroll School courses are required: